Xiribidus/Ladysnake.github.io/wiki/requiem/gameplay.md

 **If the player is a demon and dies**, their **demon soul dissociates from the host** and escapes the destroyed body.

-Later, this dissociation process can be done using the corresponding keybind ( "," by default) if the player has the [**Emancipation Soul Effect**](effects#emancipation), leaving behind the body and its items and effects but keeping the experience point and [Soul Effects](effects).
+Later, this dissociation process can be done using the corresponding keybind ( "," by default) if the player has the [**Emancipation Soul Effect**](effects#emancipation), leaving behind the body and its items and effects but keeping the experience points and [Soul Effects](effects).

 Golems can also be dissociated from at any given time.